 Illness and Infections

 If your child has been absent from school please make sure that they are well before returning, especially if the illness is infectious.
 Please allow a minimum of 48 hours after sickness or diarrhoea before returning your child to school.
 If your child is unwell whilst they are at school we will contact you and ask you to collect them.
+Please make sure that the school office always has your up to date contact number.

 Medicines and Accidents